 Trustees of Trust Funds are the custodian of the town's perpetual care funds, charitable trusts, and capital reserve/expendable trust funds.
 Trustees of Trust Funds make the decisions regarding expenditure from these funds based on the wishes of the donor in the case of privately donated funds.
 The Trustees distribute capital reserve funds and expendable trust funds to the appropriate government officials upon request.
 Trustees of Trust Funds make the decisions on how these funds are to be invested based on the investment policy adopted by the Trustees.
 Trustees of Trust Funds must submit annually to the Department of Revenue Administration and the Charitable Trusts Unit annual reports with respect to their trust funds.

-A group of community representatives from five Warner River watershed towns (Warner, Bradford, Sutton, Webster, and Hopkinton), have submitted a detailed nomination document and are currently working on the designation by the NH Legislature of the Warner River into the NH River's Management and Protection Program.
-On February 5, 2018, the committee sent a notice to the 5 Select Boards and Con Comms that the Nomination Committee has been dissolved.
+A group of community representatives from five Warner River watershed towns (Warner, Bradford, Sutton, Webster, and Hopkinton) submitted a detailed nomination document to the NH Department of Environmental Services in 2017, seeking Designated River status.
+On February 5, 2018, the committee sent a notice to the 5 Select Boards and Con Comms that the Nomination Committee had been dissolved with submittal of the nomination package.
+These efforts culminated in the Warner River being incorporated into the Rivers Management and Protection Program as NH's 19th Designated River in August 2018.

 A group of community representatives from the five Warner River riverfront towns (Warner, Bradford, Sutton, Webster, and Hopkinton) that was formed after the Warner River was inducted into the NH Rivers Management and Protection Program as a Designated River in 2018.
 The group meets monthly to consider and make recommendations on environmental and river issues that could impact the Warner River Corridor (which extends outward 1/4 mile from the high water marks along both river banks).